 As you are aware, at Palace we have been working very hard to improve the speed and processing performance by increasing capabilities.

-We noticed that some clients were still complaining about speed, so we did some tests on their computers and we had some interesting findings.
+We noticed several clients were still complaining about speed, so we did some tests on their computers and we had some interesting findings.
 Some computers have only 4GB of RAM, if you have multiple tasks operating it will use 75 - 80% of that memory.
 If there is limited Hard drive storage space the system will run slower as it also utilises this area.
-When multiple programs/processes are running on a PC with this configuration, any task requiring more memory will either freeze or not respond.
+When multiple programs/processes/browser tabs are running on a PC with this configuration, any task requiring more memory will either freeze, not respond or slow down.